 States also determine which documents they require driver's license applicants to present in order to get a license.
 DHS reviews states' procedures to certify that they comply with the REAL ID Act.
-Although states are not required to issue REAL ID licenses, all 50 states plus the District of Columbia and the five territories are now compliant with REAL ID requirements and are issuing REAL ID licenses.viii individuals with these licenses and IDs may be able to use them for any purpose except the specific "official federal purposes"; examples of the latter are traveling by commercial aircraft or entering a nuclear facility.
-But DHS warns, "Although a REAL ID card may not be necessary for other purposes such as driving, voting, banking, or applying for benefits or employment, we recommend checking with the relevant state, local, or commercial entities regarding their specific identification requirements."ix
+Although states are not required to issue REAL ID licenses, all 50 states plus the District of Columbia and four out of five territories are now compliant with REAL ID requirements and are issuing REAL ID licenses.

+States that issue REAL ID licenses may continue to issue non-REAL ID ("standard") licenses and IDs to their residents as well.
+After May 3, 2023, individuals with these licenses and IDs may be able to use them for any purpose except the specific "official federal purposes"; examples of the latter are traveling by commercial aircraft or entering a nuclear facility.
+But DHS warns, "Although a REAL ID card may not be necessary for other purposes such as driving, voting, banking, or applying for benefits or employment, we recommend checking with the relevant state, local, or commercial entities regarding their specific identification requirements."